 Travel idea books

-The World's Cheapest Destinations: 21 Countries Where Your Money is Worth a Fortune, by Tim Leffel (Booklocker.com, 2009)
+The World's Cheapest Destinations: 21 Countries Where Your Money is Worth a Fortune, by Tim Leffel (Booklocker.com, 2013, Kindle and print)

-The Smart Traveler's Passport: 399 Tips from Seasoned Travelers, by Erik Torkells (Quirk Books, 2007)
+The Smart Traveler's Passport: 399 Tips from Seasoned Travelers, by Erik Torkells (Quirk Books, 2007, print).

 A compendium of travel tips from the readers of Budget Travel Magazine.

-Globetrotter Dogma: 100 Canons for Escaping the Rat Race and Exploring the World, by Bruce Northam (New World Library, 2002)
+Globetrotter Dogma: 100 Canons for Escaping the Rat Race and Exploring the World, by Bruce Northam (New World Library, 2002, Kindle and print)

 Hard-won nuggets of travel wisdom boiled down into 100 enlightening recommendations for making the most of seeing the world.

-The Rough Guide First-Time Around The World, by Doug Lansky (Rough Guides, 2010)
+The Rough Guide First-Time Around The World, by Rough Guides (Rough Guides, 2013, print)

 General trip-planning guide with tips on things like creating an itinerary, keeping safe, and saving money; also has overland maps and descriptions of global attractions.

-Make the Most of Your Time on Earth (Rough Guides, 2007)
+Make the Most of Your Time on Earth (Rough Guides, 2007, print)

 A colorful run-down of 1000 fascinating travel experiences around the world.

-World Party: The Rough Guide to the World's Best Festivals (Rough Guides, 2006)
+World Party: The Rough Guide to the World's Best Festivals (Rough Guides, 2006, print)